Registration Terms and Conditions Applicable for Spring 2020

 - Identification Card: All cardholders are required to abide by the University Card Terms and Responsibilities.
 Students are responsible for abiding by card terms and responsibilities, whether they register themselves online or are registered administratively by a Registration staff member.

 - Immunizations: Immunization documents must be submitted by the tenth day of the semester (fifth day of the summer) or a non-refundable fee will be assessed.
-Click here for additional information.
+For additional information visit the Office of Health Services website.

 - Insurance: Student insurance is mandatory unless proof of comparable coverage is provided.
-Click here for additional information.
+Additional information regarding student insurance can be found on the Office of Human Resources website.

 - Parking: All full- and part-time day and night students, as well as faculty and staff must purchase and display a parking hang tag for the vehicle they park on campus.
 A student may register only his or her own vehicle or that of an immediate family member.
-Click here for additional information and to access the parking hang tag form online.
+For additional information and to access the parking hang tag form online please visit the Office of Parking Operations website.

 - Sexual Harassment: Sexual harassment in higher education is illegal.
 If it feels like harassment, how do you know for sure?
 And what are your rights?
 Visit www.state.il.us/dhr to learn what constitutes harassment and what you can do about it.
 To read more about the law and what you should do if you feel you are being subjected to sexual harassment, including sexual advances, visit the website above or www.uis.edu/aeo.
 For immediate help, call the UIS Access and Equal Opportunity Office at (217) 206-6222 or the Illinois Department of Human Rights at (312) 814-6200 or (217) 785-5100.